 Description

-EXTERIOR: 44 and 46 London Street each have a similar east, street-facing façade, consisting of a ten-pane glazed door, a large glazed shopfront, two casement windows on the first floor, and a gabled four-pane dormer window to the steeply-pitched, clay tile gambrel roof.
-The northernmost ground-floor bay of 44 London Street forms a carriageway with a timber lintel that leads to the rear.
-There is a door and a window (both C20 or C21 replacements) to the north elevation of 44 London Street, facing the carriageway.
-All windows and doors on the east front, excluding the dormer of 46 London Street, appear to be late-C20 or C21 replacements, including the first-floor casement windows which are all uPVC.
-The roof covering of 44 London Street appears to have been replaced in the C20.
+The east-facing façade of 44 and 46 London Street is similar, featuring a ten-pane glazed door, a large glazed shopfront, two casement windows on the first floor, and a gabled four-pane dormer window on the steeply-pitched clay tile gambrel roof.
+The northernmost ground-floor bay of 44 London Street serves as a carriageway with a timber lintel leading to the rear.
+There is a door and a window on the north elevation of 44 London Street, both of which are replacements from the 20th or 21st century.
+Most windows and doors on the east front, except for the dormer of 46 London Street, are also late-20th or 21st century replacements, including the first-floor casement windows, which are all made of uPVC.
+The roof covering of 44 London Street appears to have been replaced in the 20th century.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.